hyosung11/Launch-School/Courses/journal.md

 16:32 Back after playing pinp pong with Louis and getting crushed today.
 I can't figure out a way to keep the `repeatedSubstringPattern` problem in my head.

 16:47 I can't figure out this LeetCode problem, so I'm going to take a break and move to my MBP.

+18:51 Reviewing problems from this week's study sessions and they don't seem as difficult as when I first worked on them.
+That's progress.

+19:14 Still drilling on practice problems.
+I'm getting there.